brianberns/AlgEff/Readme.md

     member __.Cont = cont
 ```
 ## Handling an effect
-Handling an effect type is also easy.
+Handling effects  is also easy.
 The following handles log effects by accumulating strings in a list:
 ```fsharp
 type PureLogHandler<'env, 'ret when 'env :> LogContext and 'env :> Environment<'ret>>(env : 'env) =
     inherit SimpleHandler<'env, 'ret, List<string>>()